Sebas102507/ai_medical_history_agent/README.md

 # Loka Challenge

-This Repository was created for the Loka Challenge, which main idea was to create a AWS architecture to talk with a LLM about a bouch of .md files containing SageMaker documentation.
+This repository was created for the Loka Challenge, whose main idea was to create an AWS architecture to communicate with an LLM about a bunch of .md files containing SageMaker documentation.

-For this project it was proposed two alternatives, but just one was implemented in AWS.
+For this project, two alternatives were proposed, but only one was implemented in AWS.

 Below is the implemented architecture: